sofmeright/ant-parade-public/README.md

 - 🔐 [Ansible Semaphore](https://ansible-semaphore.com/) — for web-based job triggering
 - 🐳 GitLab CI/CD Components — for automated GitOps-style deployments
 - 💡 *Ideas in progress*: OliveTin, or Cronguru for task selection.
+Docker deployment script in progress, plannint to use SOPs to encrypt docker secrets inline.

 ### 🗄️ Repository Recovery